dceresoli/2025-Programming/docs/index.md

 You are free to bring your own laptop.
 In this case, on first lecture you'll be required to setup a working Python system with [Jupyter](https://jupyter.org) or [VSCode](https://code.visualstudio.com).
 If you prefer working *in the cloud*, you will be requested to setup a [Google Colab](https://colab.research.google.com/) account.

+## Text book
+There are plenty of Python books/tutorial/course available for free, on many different topics.
+For example, a good book is [How to think like a computer scientist in Python 3](https://openbookproject.net/thinkcs/python/english3e/)

+## Exam
+Because of AI code assistants (ChatGPT, Claude, Gemini, ...) the exam will be individual and it will consist in few general questions + coding a simple algorithm.

 ## Course schedule (tentative)